INTRODUCTION

 ACTIVITIES OF THE FOUNDATION

-This is for the general public which usually lasts for 4 hours, either
+This is for the general public, which usually lasts for one whole day

 a.
 “Know Your Heart And How It Works”